VasuBalan/Newton-Raphson-Load-flow-analysis-for-annual-load-flow-variation-and-energy-computation/README.md

 It computes the load flow analysis for any load level variation.
 In this work we consider that load variation follow (IEEE RTS) data, then computes the annual enegy computation.

+The detail description to run the program is described in Instruction.doc file.

+Queries/suggestion are always welcome.